gbif/ipt/dataHostingCentres.md

 ## Norway

 [GBIF Norway](http://www.gbif.no/) provides helpdesk support to new publishers in Norway, and hosting support for datasets on the [GBIF Norway IPT](http://data.gbif.no/ipt/).
 Please contact GBIF Norway <gbif-drift@nhm.uio.no> for assistance.

+## Portugal

+[GBIF Portugal] provides helpdesk support to new publishers in Portugal, and hosting support for datasets on the [GBIF Portugal IPT](http://ipt.gbif.pt/ipt/).
+Please contact Rui Figueira <rui.figueira@iict.pt > for assistance.

 ## Spain